Audit and Compliance Unit (ACU)

 In general, we may select for audit accounts that have been paid within the last three years; however, those paid up to six years prior may also be audited.

-ACU uses a risk assessment process to identify potential billing errors.
+ACU utilizes a risk assessment process to identify potential billing errors.
 The process uses a number of inputs, including comparison of third‑party data against lawyers’ online billings.

 Types of audits conducted by ACU Random audits ACU is mandated to complete random account audits to determine the overall error rate in lawyer billings.
 The error rate, common types of errors made and the dollar value of those errors are used to determine if changes to policies…